SpectralVectors/TransMat/README.md

 TransMat is an Add-on for Blender's Node Editor.

-It will create a python file with a list of instructions to instantly, automatically recreate your Blender material in Unreal.
+It creates a python file that will instantly, automatically recreate your Blender material in Unreal.

+Check out the example at the bottom of the page to see what it looks like!

 # How to Use